MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-storage.md

 I/O unit sizes influence IOPS and throughput capabilities as smaller I/O sizes yield higher IOPS and larger I/O sizes yield higher throughput.
 SQL Server chooses the optimal I/O size automatically.
 For more information about, see [Optimize IOPS, throughput, and latency for your applications](/azure/virtual-machines/premium-storage-performance#optimize-iops-throughput-and-latency-at-a-glance).

-There are specific Azure Monitor metrics that are invaluable for discovering capping at the virtual machine and disk level as well as the consumption and the health of the AzureBlob cache.
+There are specific Azure Monitor metrics that are invaluable for discovering capping at the VM and disk level as well as the consumption and the health of the AzureBlob cache.
 To identify key counters to add to your monitoring solution and Azure portal dashboard, see [Storage utilization metrics](/azure/virtual-machines/disks-metrics#storage-io-utilization-metrics).

 > [!NOTE]
 > Azure Monitor doesn't currently offer disk-level metrics for the ephemeral temp drive `(D:\)`.
 VM Cached IOPS Consumed Percentage and VM Cached Bandwidth Consumed Percentage will reflect IOPS and throughput from both the ephemeral temp drive `(D:\)` and host caching together.